andrewsunglaekim/wdi_dc5_instructors/w02/lesson_plans/d02_bdd/lesson_plan.md

 ### New bug?

 - Write the specifications which identify what the program should be doing.
-- See that spec fail (red).
+- See that spec fail.
-- Write the code to fix it (green).
+- Write the code to fix it.
-- Review your changes for clarity (refactor).
+- Review your changes for clarity.

 ---